 Participant data was supplied in electronic files for active and retired members.
-The data for an active members included birthdate, sex, service, salary and employee contribution account balance.
-We were also supplied with a separate file showing both the salary for contribution purposes and the salary for benefit purposes.
+The data for active members included birth date, sex, service, salary and employee contribution account balance.
 For retired members and beneficiaries, the data included date of birth, sex, spouse's date of birth (where applicable), amount of monthly benefit, date of retirement, and a form of payment code.